In loving Memory

 But keep the memory alive.
 Look at pictures, remember special times and share that memory with friends and family.

-I remember, that someone asked me, very soon after he died,” that now that he is dead, that must be a relief, because he was so sick.
-And now it is your turn to live”
+that he is dead, that must be a relief, because he was so sick.
+And now

 I got really angry, thinking, how the f.... dare he say that?